Jodiechou/Jodiechou.github.io/_pages/about.md

 - **Yi Zhou**, Danushka Bollegala: [Learning Sense-Specific Static Embeddings using Contextualised Word Embeddings as a Proxy](https://aclanthology.org/2021.paclic-1.52.pdf).
 In Proceedings of the 35th Pacific Asia Conference on Language, Information and Computation (PACLIC 2021).
 - **Yi Zhou**, Danushka Bollegala: [Predicting the Quality of Translation without an Oracle](https://link.springer.com/chapter/10.1007/978-3-030-66196-0_1).
 In Communications in Computer and Information Science (CCIS), 2020.
 - Guanqun Cao, **Yi Zhou**, Danushka Bollegala, Shan Luo: [Spatio-temporal attention model for tactile texture recognition](https://arxiv.org/abs/2008.04442).
-In Proceedings of of IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2020).
+In Proceedings of IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2020).
 - **Yi Zhou**, Danushka Bollegala: [Unsupervised Evaluation of Human Translation Quality](https://www.researchgate.net/publication/336226160_Unsupervised_Evaluation_of_Human_Translation_Quality).
 In Proceedings of the 11th International Conference on Knowledge Discovery and Information Retrieval (KDIR 2019).

 # 🎓 Education